JoshuaWorton/mpie-p81-haunted-house-lighting/README.md

 - Explore the use of particle systems to create candle flames and a fire under the cauldron (see http://glennmurphy.weebly.com/fire-particle-tutorial.html).
 - Investigate how to use normal maps to add additional detail to the surfaces of the house and the props inside it (see http://docs.unity3d.com/500/Documentation/Manual/HOWTO-bumpmap.html).
-- Create your own skybox for the scene (see http://docs.unity3d.com/Manual/HOWTO-UseSkybox.html).
 - If you happen to have a very fancy graphics card you could try out Unity’s new HDRP to get real time ray tracing.
 WARNING: do not use this in your projects, as it will likely mean that the marker cannot mark your work: https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@7.1/manual/Ray-Tracing-Getting-Started.html